fabri1983/java2proto2grpc/README.md

 ---
 - Depends on **Maven** (uses plugins to generate grpc stubs).
 - **Java 8+**.
 	- note the use of dependency *javax.annotation:javax.annotation-api* which solves the issue on generated grpc stubs due to Java internal relocation of *@javax.annotation.Generated* on newer java versions.
 - Java 6, 7: requires some changes since the code uses *java.time* package.
-- Generates **.proto** files (**IDL syntax v3**) out of Java classes/interfaces existing in the classpath and decorated by *@ProtobufEnabled*.
+- Generates **.proto** files (**IDL syntax v3**) out of Java classes/interfaces existing in the classpath and decorated by *@GrpcEnabled*.
+- Skips generation of protobuf message or inner fields by decorating a class with *@ProtobufSkipFields*.
+This is particularly usefull when you have a class hierarchy and you want to skip one or several of them.
 - Generates **gRPC stubs** out of *.proto files*.
 - Conversion api between protobuf objects and DTOs and/or Domain Model Objects, and viceversa:
 	- Fixed and extended version of api *protobuf-converter* from [BAData](https://github.com/BAData/protobuf-converter "protobuf-converter").